stowball/Layout-Engine/README.md

 The following versions are detected: `ie-` `7`, `8`, `9`, `10` & `opera-` `mini`

-The following WebKit browsers are detected: `android` *(see below)*, `chrome` *(includes Opera Blink)* & `wiiu`
+The following WebKit browsers are detected: `android`, `chrome` *(includes Opera Blink)* & `wiiu`

 Up to 3 classes are applied to `<html>` with the syntax: `.vendor-vendor_name`, `.vendor-vendor_name-version` *(optional)* and `.browser-browser_name` *(optional)*.

 A JavaScript object with up to 3 properties is exposed: `layoutEngine.vendor`, `layoutEngine.version` *(optional)* and `layoutEngine.browser` *(optional)*.

-If combined with CssUserAgent (http://cssuseragent.org), Layout Engine will also identify the default Android Browser (and its WebView variants), by adding a class of `browser-android` to `<html>`.
+Layout Engine will also identify the default Android Browser (and its WebView variants), by adding a class of `browser-android` to `<html>`.
 Why might you need this?
 Applying a border or background to `<select>`s make them render as text inputs.
 Also, AOSP Browser's radio buttons and checkboxes are very badly positioned compared to other browsers.

 ---